HB2102/uni_teacher/Backend_UT/README.md

 and see their universities and subjects.
 This project is written in microservice architecture and uses and external service named Liara for both database and cloud file savings.
-This back-end was written with FastAPI web framework and uses postgresql for database and different data structures was used in it. to use it and test the backend you can follow instructions below:
+This back-end was written with FastAPI web framework and uses postgresql for database and different data structures was used in it, it also has token base authentication using jwt. to use it and test the backend you can follow instructions below:

 ### 1. Download project